devarops/RepRes_Blog/what_is_reproducible_research.md

 ## Source code

 The easiest way to share source code is through GitHub.
-It's similar to Dropbox.
+Once you upload your source code to GitHub, others can edit it online, suggest changes, make comments, or download the files.

 > GitHub is a code hosting platform for version control and collaboration.
 It lets you and others
 > work together on projects from anywhere<sup id = "1">[1](#github)</sup>.